ffedex/SynapseZDownloader/README.md

-# SynapseZDownloader
+# Synapse Z Downloader
-Bat file to download Synapse Z.
+Batch file to download Synapse Z.
+If you want, check the batch, I dont care much